HughFhn/integration-gateway/README.md

 ---
 ### Overview
 My one observation between the two conversions is that FHIR Json to HL7 is much more verbose and complicated.
 The terser and hl7 fhir libraries are very simple and easy to use.
 When writing it flows much better.
 This maybe due to the fact that HL7 is more complex so formatting is more difficult or that it is a legacy format so moving away from it should be simple.

 ---
+# Authorization
+Authorization is handled by Keycloak, an opensource authorization, Identity Provider (IdP) and authentication application which supports features like single sign on and role based access control.
+Access management is crucial for a project like this as it handles transfers of patients personal/ medical data.
+This is why protocols like OpenID, OAuth 2.0 and SAML are features present in Keycloak.
+For testing Keycloak, Postman was used to simulate POST and GET requests.
+Docker also ensures that the application is stable across most systems and any glaring issues would be found in that.
+The first bean in ``SecurityConfig.java`` is used as a filter.
+It disables cross site request forgery for potential attacks and then defines the endpoints that different roles are able to access.
+There is an OAuth process running to validate the Java Web Token from Keycloak.
+The next bean is an authenticator converter grabbing the roles from the realm in Keycloak from the JWT and validating and setting them.

+---
 # Problems Encountered: